The Mercato Italian Market is an Italian product and artisan market at Vancouver’s Italian Cultural Centre on a Friday in mid-June and late November.

 About the Italian Market

-Compared to other Metro Vancouver night markets, like the Asian-themed Richmond Night Market or North Vancouver’s Shipyards Night Market, the Italian event is tiny, much quieter and far less crowded.
+Compared to other Metro Vancouver night markets, like the Asian-themed Richmond Night Market or North Vancouver’s Shipyards Night Market, the Italian event is tiny, quieter and far less crowded.
 It’s still a nice little night market though in its own special way.

 Italian Market History